BarbzCodez/BarbzCodez/README.md

 - Can you see the `index.md` on your git repo?
 If not, make sure to push all your changes to main.

 > add gif of what a successful page should look like

+### Why does my `pages build and deployment` have a yellow dot?

+If it has a yellow dot it means it needs more time.
+You can click on it to see the the progress of the build.